Hello, Dolly! (musical)

 Hello, Dolly! is a 1964 musical with lyrics and music by Jerry Herman and a book by Michael Stewart, based on Thornton Wilder's 1938 farce The Merchant of Yonkers, which Wilder revised and retitled The Matchmaker in 1954.
 The musical follows the story of Dolly Gallagher Levi, a strong-willed matchmaker, as she travels to Yonkers, New York, to find a match for the miserly "well-known unmarried half-a-millionaire" Horace Vandergelder.

 Hello, Dolly! debuted at the Fisher Theater in Detroit on November 18, 1963, directed and choreographed by Gower Champion and produced by David Merrick.
 It starred stage performer Carol Channing as Dolly Gallagher Levi, a role theatrical audiences of the world would forever associate with her.
-The show moved to Broadway in 1964, winning 10 Tony Awards, including Best Musical and Best Actress in a Musical for Channing.
+The show moved to Broadway in 1964, winning 10 Tony Awards, including Best Musical and Best Actress in a Musical.
 The awards earned set a record which the play held for 37 years.
 The show album Hello, Dolly!
 An Original Cast Recording was inducted into the Grammy Hall of Fame in 2002.
 The album reached number one on the Billboard album chart on June 6, 1964, and was replaced the next week by Louis Armstrong's album Hello, Dolly!
 Louis Armstrong also was featured in the film version of the show, performing a small part of the song "Hello, Dolly!".